Welcome to the Milling Page

-Depending on the condition of the olives, cultivar of olives, weather conditions and other variables, you can expect to get from 10-40 gallons per ton of olives.
+Depending on the condition and cultivar of the olives, weather conditions and other variables, you can expect to get from 10-40 gallons per ton of olives.
 Bringing that down to a smaller ratio, you can possibly get .5 to 2 gallons of oil from 100 pounds of olives.

 Do we get to watch the milling of the olives?

 No, unfortunately due to safety issues, we will not be able to allow anyone on the premises while we are milling the olives.
 There are too many moving parts, equipment moving, etc. that can lead to someone getting hurt.
 Only Olivina staff will be on the premises from Noon to 5:00 during the olive milling.
-We hope to in the future have an area constructed where people can watch the milling of olives in a safe observation room.
+We hope to, in the future, to have an area constructed where people can watch the milling of olives in a safe observation room.

 Do I need to know what type of olive I have before Community Milling Day?

-We will inspect all of the olives as they come in that morning to identify the type (Cultivar) of olive, condition of the olives and then weigh them for record keeping.
+We will inspect all of the olives as they come in that morning to attempt to identify the type (cultivar) of olive, condition of the olives and then weigh them for record keeping.

 Am I supposed to complete the contract before that morning?